 Future Energy Leaders

-The Future Energy Leaders consists of early-career energy sector professionals who demonstrate potential to be leaders in the energy field in the future.
+The Future Energy Leaders (FEL) is a working group of volunteers from either the chemical engineering community or those with relevant background or interest in chemical engineering energy related activities.
 Volunteer members provide support to deliver the Energy Centre’s policy statements, research and reports and lead engagement activities around the Centre’s priority areas.

 The Future Energy Leaders group also offers members a pathway to joining the Leadership Forum and an excellent opportunity develop their professional network and expertise.

-If you are in the early stages of your career (less than 5 years experience in the energy sector) and are interested in supporting the work of the Energy Centre you are encouraged to apply to join the Future Energy Leaders.
+If you are interested in supporting the work of the Energy Centre you are encouraged to join the Future Energy Leaders.
 Prospective applicants are advised to review the Future Energy Leaders Terms of Reference to ensure they meet the criteria for joining the group.

-To apply to join the Future Energy Leaders please complete our application form.
+To apply to join the Future Energy Leaders please get in touch.

 Please direct any enquiries about this group to firstname.lastname@example.org.